AttilaW-Keytiles/python-service/local_workfolder/README.md

  * config files - used to fire up the service having good defaults for local dev
  * data folder - to host stuff like SQLite data etc
  * logs - Logging is configured the way files are written here
+ * tmp - temp folder - during running tests for example the Sqlite db-s are created here

 Needless to say - because of the above reasons majority of this folder is not committed back to the Git repo